osmcode/pyosmium/docs/user_manual/01-First-Steps.md

   an object: given that only nodes contain location information, we have to follow the backward references for ways and relations until we reach the nodes.

+Closely related to backward references is the concept of __reference completeness__.
+A dataset or file is considered reference complete when all backward references can be resolved.

 ## Order in OSM files